2753Farhan/Operating_System_CSE401/fork/readme.md

+# The `fork` System Call

-The Fork system call is used for creating a new process in Linux, and Unix systems, which is called the child process, which runs concurrently with the process that makes the fork() call (parent process).
-After a new child process is created, both processes will execute the next instruction following the fork() system call.
+The `fork` system call is used for creating a new process in Linux and Unix systems.
+This new process is referred to as the child process and runs concurrently with the process that invokes the `fork()` call, known as the parent process.
+After creating a new child process, both processes will execute the next instruction following the `fork()` system call.

+## Child Process Characteristics

+- **Program Counter (PC):** The child process uses the same program counter as the parent process.
+- **CPU Registers:** It shares the same CPU registers as the parent process.
-The child process uses the same pc(program counter), same CPU registers, and same open files which use in the parent process.
-It takes no parameters and returns an integer value.
+- **Open Files:** The child process has access to the same open files used by the parent process.

-Below are different values returned by fork().
+- **Parameters:** `fork()` takes no parameters.
+- **Return Value:** `fork()` returns an integer value.

+## Return Values

-Negative Value: The creation of a child process was unsuccessful.
+- **Negative Value:** If the creation of a child process was unsuccessful.
-Zero: Returned to the newly created child process.
+- **Zero:** Returned to the newly created child process.
-Positive value: Returned to parent or caller.
+- **Positive Value:** Returned to the parent or caller.
 The value contains the process ID of the newly created child process.